Accelerating Black Holes and Spinning Spindles: Introduction

 where $J$ is the angular momentum of the black hole, and $Q_e$ is its electric charge.
 Notice this gives a relation between $J$ and $Q_e$ for extremal solutions.
 We also note that with non-zero acceleration, we can still have supersymmetric extremal black holes with $J=Q_e=0$; for these black holes the second expression in \eqref{blackholent} is the valid expression.
 We also recall that $\frac{\pi}{2G_{(4)}}=\mathcal{F}_{S^3}$ is the free energy of the $d=3$ SCFT dual to the $AdS_4\times SE_7$ solution.

 We define the angular momentum $J$ of the black hole, appearing in \eqref{blackholent}, to be a conserved quantity that can be equally evaluated either at the conformal boundary or at the black hole horizon (see e.g. \cite{Papadimitriou:2005ii}).
 As a consequence it is a type of Page charge that depends on the gauge used for the gauge field.
-The gauge we use is such that the UV result is the same as the Komar integral that is often used for rotating black holes.
 However, there is a different natural angular momentum defined in the near horizon limit which has a gauge field that is invariant under the $AdS_2$ symmetries, that we denote $J_{AdS_2}$.
 We find

 where $\chi(\Sigma)=\frac{n_-+n_+}{n_+n_-}$ is the Euler number of the spindle horizon $\Sigma=\mathbb{WCP}^1_{[n_-,n_+]}$.